A direct approach to tree-guided feature aggregation for high-dimensional regression: Microbiome data analysis

 Another purpose of feature aggregation, to obtain biologically interpretable predictors, often follows by a subsequent analysis on their statistical significance.
 We take the results on CRC for an example, construct the confidence interval for the aggregated effects, and further illustrate our advantage in dealing with various magnitudes of the predictors.

-To avoid double dipping and conduct post-selection inference, people often need to split the original dataset $S=\{(X_1,y_1),\cdots,(x_n,y_n)\}$ into two parts for model selection and inference, respectively.
+To avoid double-dipping and conduct post-selection inference, it is common to split the original dataset $S=\{(X_1,y_1),\cdots,(X_n,y_n)\}$ into two parts for model selection and inference, respectively.
 With the binary outcome CRC, we apply the data fission method proposed by \cite{neufeld2024discussion}.
 Instead of splitting data points into two independent parts, \cite{leiner2023data} proposed data fission that aims to partition the information and create two datasets each of the original sample size.
-Specifically, the set $S$ undergoes fission to form two datasets $S_1=\{(X_1,y_1^{(1)}),\cdots,(x_n,y_n^{(1)})\}$ and $S_2=\{(X_1,y_1^{(2)}),\cdots,(x_n,y_n^{(2)})\}$, both with the same design matrix, but have outcomes randomly perturbed in different ways.
-After fission, the two data sets should together be able to exactly recover the original data set so that no information is lost. \cite{neufeld2024discussion} improves the methodology under logistic regression setting and allows inference on the exact parameter target.
-Under the assumed model
+Specifically, the set $S$ undergoes fission to form two datasets $S_1=\{(X_1,y_1^{(1)}),\cdots,(X_n,y_n^{(1)})\}$ and $S_2=\{(X_1,y_1^{(2)}),\cdots,(X_n,y_n^{(2)})\}$, both with the same design matrix, but have outcomes randomly perturbed in different ways.
+After fission, the two data sets should together be able to exactly recover the original data set so that no information is lost.
+In the sparse design context, data fission enjoys a unique advantage of stability by preserving the entire design matrix in both the training and inference sets. \cite{neufeld2024discussion} improves the methodology under the logistic regression setting and allows inference on the exact parameter target, with detailed implementation in Supplementary Material Section \ref{appendix.fission}.